derTobsch/googleMusicEnhancer/README.md

 ![Google Music lyrics](http://tobsch.org/img/GoogleMusicEnhancer/927cf659a1ef.png)

-How to 'buid' this project:
+How to 'build' this project:
 ====================================================
 Clone this repo, install `grunt`: